marcoriesgo/Remembr/README.md

 ## Remembr User Stories:

 User stories are public on Trello.
-Clink on the link below to view them.
+Click on the link below to view them.
 Logging into Trello is not required.

 [Project 2 User Stories - Remembr](https://trello.com/b/nAjLMVbR/project-2-remembr)